KPROJ: A Program for Unfolding Electronic and Phononic Bands: Applications

 \subsection{Graphene bilayer on 6H-SiC}

 Now we show an application of KPROJ in interfaces.
 We performed calculations for a graphene bilayer (graphene-2L) on 6H-SiC(0001), which has two types of terminations, i.e., Si and C terminations\cite{SiC1,SiC2,SiC3,SiC4,SiC5,SiC6,SiC7,SiC8}.
 Here, we consider an interface structure consisting of a 2 $\times$ 2 supercell of the graphene-2L on a $\sqrt{3} \times \sqrt{3}$ Si-terminated 6H-SiC(0001), which is saturated by hydrogen atoms.
-The geometric structure is shown in Fig.~\ref{FIG7}(a), for which the BZs are shown in Fig.~\ref{FIG7}(b).
-The calculated bands along the BZ of the graphene primitive cell are shown in Fig.~\ref{FIG7}(c).
-Note that there are two sets of band-crossing along the path from $\Gamma$-K. One is located at a $\mathbf{k}$-point (named $k_q$) in the middle of $\Gamma$-K and the other emerges at K. The extra band-crossing at $k_q$ is due to band folding, which still exists in the band structure weighted by the contribution of graphene shown in Fig~.\ref{FIG7}(d).
-Then, we perform $k$-projection over the wavefunctions in the overlayer.
-The wavefunctions in the spatial window defined in Fig.~\ref{FIG7}(a) are chosen for the calculations.
+The geometric structure is shown in Fig.\ref{FIG11}(a), for which the BZs are shown in Fig.\ref{FIG11}(b).
+The calculated bands along the BZ of the graphene primitive cell are shown in Fig.\ref{FIG11}(c).
+Note that there are two sets of band crossings along the path from $\Gamma$-K. One is located at a $k$-point (named $k_q$) in the middle of $\Gamma$-K and the other emerges at K. The extra band crossing at $k_q$ is due to band folding, which still exists in the band structure weighted by the contribution of graphene shown in Fig.~\ref{FIG11}(d).
+Then, we perform $k$-projection over the wave functions in the overlayer.
+The wave functions in the spatial window defined in Fig.~\ref{FIG11}(a) are chosen for the calculations.
 Then one can obtain an "effective" band structure for the bilayer graphene.
-This main profile of the unfolded band structure shows great similarity with that of the freestanding systems, except for minigaps in the electronic bands.
+The main profile of the unfolded band structure shows great similarity with that of the freestanding systems, except for minigaps in the electronic bands.
 Therefore, one can deduce that the Si-terminated 6H-SiC(0001) with H-saturation has a minor effect on the band structure of the overlayer.